-To use a .NET connector remotely, you must install the .NET remote connector server, as described in "Installing and Configuring a .NET Connector Server" in the Integrator's Guide.
+To use a .NET connector remotely, you must install the .NET remote connector server, as described in "Set Up a .NET RCS" in the Connectors Guide.
 You must also download and install the specific connectors that you want to use from the ForgeRock BackStage download site.